Yahoo's Vespa Engine

 $VESPA_HOME are not accessible by other users if you store sensitive data in your application.

 In my humble opinion, Vespa is huge.
 It seems to do a lot and to do it well.
-That being said, it isn’t ready to compete with well-established big data systems like Hadoop just yet.
-Vespa gives off a plug-n-play vibe that I can’t ignore.
-It certainly seems easy to use, but tweaking it for specific goals may be complicated.
+That being said, it isn’t ready yet to compete with well-established multi-users / multi-tenant systems like Hadoop for big data processing or Kubernetes for containers orchestration.
+Vespa gives off a plug-n-play vibe.
+This is tempting and I wish I had more time at my disposal for tweaking it for specific goals and see how powerful and easy/complicated it get.